As a nonpartisan organization, we don’t take a position on abortion – but we’re speaking out about SB 8. Here’s why.

 For the past decade-plus, Common Ground Committee’s mission has been to improve political discourse.
 That mission hit a speed bump with Texas Senate Bill 8 (SB 8).

-As a non-partisan organization, we don’t take a position on whether abortion should or should not be legal, but we recognize the strong moral concerns held by both sides.
-We even understand how it is that the Texas legislature would think this legislation is a good idea.
-But SB 8 sets a dangerous precedent and unnecessarily adds even deeper divisiveness to an already contentious issue.
+As a non-partisan organization, we don’t take a position on whether abortion should or should not be legal, but recognize the strong moral concerns held by both sides.
+Yet on the matter of SB 8, we find that taking a position is necessary.
+We believe SB 8 sets a dangerous precedent – and unnecessarily adds even deeper divisiveness to an already contentious issue.

 In the first episode of our new podcast Our Take on Common Ground, our co-founders Bruce Bond and Erik Olsen talk about why weaponizing disagreement is a dangerous path, and how citizens can stand up and push back against legislators who seek to divide us with laws.

 Bruce Bond is Co-Founder, CEO and Board Chair of Common Ground Committee.
 He is a 30-year veteran of the information technology industry including an executive position at world-renowned analyst firm Gartner, launching several successful software start-ups, and roles as industry analyst, software developer, and chief information officer (CIO).
 Mr. Bond graduated with an AB degree in Politics from Princeton University where he was a national-class distance runner.